marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 ---

 # Requirements
+> See [HPC & Backward Compatibility](#hpc--backward-compatibility) for supported GROMACS/PLUMED versions.

 - AmberTools 24: Ensure antechamber is available on PATH or set `antechamber_exe` to the full path
 - GROMACS 2025.03